 The Cleveland Safer Communities VCS Network would like to invite organisations in contact with children and young people the opportunity to share their views about the impact of domestic abuse on children and young people.

 Sharon Caddell, officer at the Cleveland Office Police Crime Commissioner, is leading on a Cleveland wide collaborative bid to the Home Office for funding to address this issue.
 Whilst a range of organisations are working with Sharon on a bid, the Netowrk wanted to encourage young people to contribute to the conversation.
-Due to time constraints around the bid it would be helpful, if you have an opportunity to discuss the below with your groups, to feed back to email email@example.com later than Thursday 30 August.
+Due to time constraints around the bid it would be helpful, if you have an opportunity to discuss the below with your groups, to feed back to email email@example.com no later than Thursday 30 August.

 Brief for discussion with children and young people: